withastro/docs/.github/PULL_REQUEST_TEMPLATE.md

 #### Description

+- Closes # <!-- Add an issue number if this PR will close it. -->
 - What does this PR change?
 Give us a brief description.
 - Did you change something visual?
 A before/after screenshot can be helpful.